Eldhose-Varghese/GitCommander101/ReadMe.md

 ## Contents

-- **CommandCheatshe.txt:** A text file containing a list of essential Git commands.
+- **Commands_cheatsheet.txt:** A text file containing a list of essential Git commands.
 - **Examples/:** A directory containing example files and repositories to practice different Git scenarios.
 - **Exercises/:** Various Git exercises to reinforce understanding.